alexsorokoletov/alexsorokoletov.github.io/_posts/2015-11-07-gmaps-is-again-best-travel-app-for-windowsphone.md

 title: gMaps is again best navigation app for Windows Phone
 comments: True
 ---
 I recently opened Store app on Lumia 925 and was surprised.
 Turns out, after so many years, gMaps is still the best navigation app out there.

-gMaps is top 1 free navigation application for Windows Phone 8.1 Yay!
+gMaps is top 1 free navigation application for Windows Phone 8.1!
+Yay!

+:rocket:

 gMaps Pro (paid version already including all features of gMaps) is top 2 paid navigation application for Windows Phone 8.1